 Exchange-traded funds (ETFs) are becoming an increasingly popular way to invest in conventional stock indices, as well as a volatility index such as the VIX.
-This page will help you learn the best strategies for investing in VIX ETFs.
+This page will help you learn the best strategies for investing in it.

 Best VIX ETFs

-While the VIX isn’t as commonly traded as a benchmark stock index like the S&P 500, there are still multiple VIX ETFs to choose from.
-We profile the best VIX ETFs in the table below.
-Some of the most prominent VIX ETFs around today include:
+While the VIX isn’t as commonly traded as a benchmark stock index like the S&P 500, there are still multiple options to choose from.
+We profile the best ones in the table below.
+Some of the most prominent around today include:

 |#||ETF name||Get started|